beyarkay/masters-thesis/src/05_results.md

 containing every observation of the non-gesture class, leading to inflated training metrics.
 The validation set _does_ include every observation of the non-gesture class, and so is an accurate depiction of the model's performance.
-This is discussed more in section TODO (HMM discussion section).

 At a high level, models which performed poorly ($F_1 < 0.5$) on the training dataset performed similarly on the validation dataset, as can be seen with the